Memory Cove Wilderness Protection Area: Origins and history

 Previously the land was part of the Lincoln National Park and its predecessors since 1941.
 During the 1980s, the land around Memory Cove was 'identified as having some of the highest quality wilderness values in the state'.
 In 1992, a locked gate was installed on the road to Memory Cove in order to restrict access in order to minimise disturbance.
 In 1999, it was proposed to proclaim the area and the following islands - Hopkins, Lewis, Little, Smith and Williams, as a wilderness protection area under the Wilderness Protection Act 1992.
 On the basis of significant support for the proposal, the area was excised from the park and formally proclaimed as the Memory Cove Wilderness Protection Area on 30 September 2004.
-Prior to being part of a protected area, the land supported the Aboriginal tribes of Barngala and Nauo as well as a small amount of agricultural activity by European settlers.
+Prior to being part of a protected area, the land supported the Aboriginal tribes of Barngarla and Nauo as well as a small amount of agricultural activity by European settlers.

 The Memory Cove Tablet Site, which marks one of the few places that Matthew Flinders came ashore in South Australia, lies within the area and is listed on the South Australian Heritage Register.